 Monitoring body weight during this period will be critical.

-Unfortunately, there are some flocks that, even though they achieve target body weight at transfer, don’t have enough feed intake capacity to support the continued growth and the onset of lay.This has the potential to compromise productivity as they often lose bodyweight at the expense of production.
+Unfortunately, there are some flocks that, even though they achieve target body weight at transfer, they don’t have enough feed intake capacity to support the continued growth and the onset of lay.This has the potential to compromise productivity as they often lose bodyweight at the expense of production.

 Let’s analyse, from a practical point of view, what’s happening with energy needs during this period (Graph 4).